Silvanus Trevail: Career

 He studied at Ledrah House, St Austell with H.H.
 Drake from 1864 to 1868 before moving to London to continue his studies at 11 King's Road, Bedford Row possibly with Henry Bayly Garling.

 He started independent practice in St Blazey, Cornwall in 1871 and in 1880 moved his business to Truro.
 He rose to become Mayor of Truro in 1894 and, nationally, President of the architects' professional body, the Society of Architects in 1901, a position he held until his death in 1903.

 He was appointed a Fellow of the Royal Institute of British Architects in 1893.

 He was Cornwall's most famous architect, certainly of the 19th century.
-Following the Education Act of 1870 which created Board Schools, Trevail designed around fifty such schools throughout the county.
+Following the Elementary Education Act 1870 which created Board Schools, Trevail designed around fifty such schools throughout the county.
 He also designed hotels including the Headland Hotel, Newquay, Carbis Bay Hotel in Carbis Bay, and restored the church at Temple.
 He was said to be a man ahead of his time, a campaigner for sanitation improvements and an entrepreneur.

 In the Buildings of England, Cornwall, by Nikolaus Pevsner and Peter Beacham his contribution is noted thus: [Trevail] undertook over 300 commissions between 1870 and 1930.
 Like his local contemporaries he was extraodinarily versatile, capable of working over the entire functional and stylistic range, but Trevail was among the most inventive.
-Most towns [in Cornwall] have a Trevail building - a bank, shop, school, technical college, Passmore Edwards library or institute, hospital, hotel or housing.
+Most towns [in Cornwall] have a Trevail building – a bank, shop, school, technical college, Passmore Edwards library or institute, hospital, hotel or housing.
 As an entrepreneur willing to risk funding his own development he played a major role in the late C19 development of the Cornish tourist industry, seeing it as having an important potential role in the reinvigoration of the Cornish economy.
 Though his dreams of a string of large hotels around the coast linked by the railway remained unfulfilled, his King Arthur’s Castle Hotel at Tintagel and the Atlantic and Headland Hotels at Newquay are memorable for the way they take full advantage of their romanitc sites, their monumental scale, and their accomplished architecture inside and out.